mehah/Slight/README.md

 # Slight Framework

-Slight é um micro framework MVC que irá te auxiliar a desenvolver aplicações restful.
+Slight is a micro framework MVC that will assist you in the development of restful app.

 Example